Coral Vita cultivates $2M seed to take its reef restoration mission global – TechCrunch

 Proving out the scalable land-based farms opens up the possibility of a global presence, as well — lowering costs and lead times for corals to be brought to where they’re needed.

 “We’re at a point where we need to rethink adaptation and how to fund it,” said Teicher.
-“The two year plan is to launch more farms in other countries — ultimately we want this to be the biggest coral farm that ever existed.”
+“The two-year plan is to launch more farms in other countries — ultimately we want this to be the biggest coral farm that ever existed.”